opocaj92/t-recs/README.rst

 System requirements
 ###################

-Currently, the simulator has only been tested extensively on MacOS 10.15 and Ubuntu 20.04.
+Currently, the simulator has only been tested extensively on Ubuntu 20.04.
 This simulator supports Python 3.7+ and it has not been tested with older versions of Python 3.
 If you have not configured a Python environment locally, please follow Scipy's `instructions for installing a scientific Python distribution`_.

 .. _instructions for installing a scientific Python distribution: https://scipy.org/install.html